rohit-uf/aws-coursera/docs/dynamodb/README.md

 - This table is kept in sync with the Primary Table `Asynchronusly`

 > Local Secondary Index: Enables to create an alternate SORT KEY
-> Global Secondary Index: Enables to create alternate PARTITION KEY and SORT KEy
+> Global Secondary Index: Enables to create alternate PARTITION KEY and SORT KEY

 ## Backup and Restoration